It's the classic: Clark loves Lois, who loves Superman and doesn't think much of Clark, but Clark really is Superman, only Lois doesn't know that.

 - The Argentine comic Cybersix has an interesting variant where Cybersix deliberately engineers one - wherein her secret identity, the male Adrian Seidelman, is, briefly, a rival for her own affections, in order to prompt her love interest, Lucas Amato, to actually make a move (after establishing he doesn't already have a girlfriend).

-- In the My Little Pony: Friendship Is Magic fanfic The Games We Play, Pinkie Pie grows increasingly jealous and resentful of her superheroine alter ego Mare Do Well when Rainbow Dash takes a liking to her even as she keeps on rejecting her advances as Pinkie.
+- As The Reveal of the climax makes clear, the My Little Pony: Friendship Is Magic fanfic The Games We Play centers around this, as Pinkie Pie grows increasingly jealous and resentful of her superheroine alter ego Mare Do Well when Rainbow Dash takes a liking to her even as Dash keeps on rejecting Pinkie's advances as herself.

 Film — Animated